jonniek/mpv-waifu2x/README.md

 -  "waifu2x-down" - default dynamic key DOWN
 -  "waifu2x-enter" - default dynamic key ENTER

 Dynamic means that the keybind will be active and override that key only when the menu is visible.
+You can disable dynamic keys and force static ones in the conf variable in the lua.
 Change keybinds in input conf with `KEY script-binding waifu2x`

 ###TODO